camunda/zeebe-process-test/README.md

 If this is the case it is considered to be in idle state and continue your test / execute the runnables.

 ## Examples
-For example tests the best place to look right now is the tests in `io.camunda.zeebe.process.test.assertions`
+For example tests the best place to look right now is the tests in the QA module.

+## Project Structure
+The project consists of 5 different modules:
+1. Api
+    - This module contains public interfaces.
+It should always be Java 8 compatible.
+2. Assertions
+    - This module contains all the assertions.
+It should always be Java 8 compatible.
+3. Engine
+    - This module contains the in memory engine.
+It is not bound to a specific Java version.
+      Therefore, it is not recommended to depend on this module.
+4. Extension
+    - This module contains the annotation for your unit tests.
+As of now it depends on the engine and thus is not bound to a specific Java version.
+In the future this should be Java 8 compatible.
+5. QA
+   - This module contains our QA tests.
+There is no reason to depend on this module.
+It is not bound to a specific Java version.

 ## Contributing
 Please refer to the [Contributions Guide](/CONTRIBUTING.md).